 Content and structure

-Scope and Content (Narrative)
+Scope and Content (Abstract)

 Approximately 50 hours of oral history interviews with 51 former Soviet dissidents and Communist Party functionaries, or with their relatives.
 The interviews were conducted in Russia by a prominent Hungarian historian and "sovietologist", professor Miklos Kun.